 Our Toddlers class introduces kids to having fun on the mats with a limited fight-type focus.
 Toddlers engage in a variety of games focused on developing coordination, promoting the continuation of their natural flexibility, as well as completing primal, animal-type movement patterns.
 Children begin to realise the core fundamental principles of respect and teamwork in these classes.

-In our class for kids aged 4 to 6 years, kids are introduced to self-defence technique as well as understanding situations in which it should be applied.
+In our classes for kids aged 5 to 6 years, kids are introduced to self-defence technique as well as understanding situations in which it may be applied.
 Class structure involves understanding technique, as well as participating in a variety of games which are used to instil movement patterns specific to jiu jitsu.
 A balance of technique and games maintains engagement and promotes a fun and optimal learning experience.

 This kids program covers the fundamental principles of jiu jitsu delivered in a fun and child friendly learning environment.
 Students learn self-defence while developing self-esteem, confidence, discipline and respect.
 Teaching is tailored to kids of this age group however students may be moved into an older / more advanced class at the Professor's discretion.